Alba Berlin: 2008–present: current era

 The 2019–20 season was altered due to the COVID-19 pandemic.
 In a final tournament behind closed doors in Munich, Alba went on an undefeated 10–0 streak to win its 9th German title, its first in 12 years.
 In the 2021–22 season, Alba won the BBL again.

-After 24 years, the team decided to join European third tier Basketball Champions League in the following 2025–26 season after participating with Euroleague Basketball's competition's EuroLeague and EuroCup which they both played for 12 seasons together.
+After 24 years, the team decided to join FIBA-run European Basketball Champions League for the following 2025–26 season after participating in Euroleague Basketball's EuroLeague and EuroCup, both of which they played in for 12 seasons.